zcatk/Plaintoast.org/_posts/2018-03-19-XBOX-Open-NAT.md

 # XBOX Open NAT Guide

-Open NAT for XBOX behind pfsense requires either port triggering or port forwarding to obtain open NAT.
+Open NAT for XBOX behind pfsense requires either port triggering or port forwarding to obtain.
 This is a quick guide on how to obtain open NAT while limiting UPnP to only your XBOX.
-This guide also applies to other devices Playstation or the Nintendo Switch.
+This guide also applies to other devices like the Playstation or Nintendo Switch.

 ## Create Static IP